officelifehq/docs/docs/documentation/manage/employee-management.md

 * either by choosing the employee on the list of employees in Adminland,
 * or by going through the employee's profile and select the Delete option in the upper right menu.

 Once an employee is removed from OfficeLife, everything that is linked to this employee is also removed.
 That means, for instance, if the employee was a team leader, the team won’t have a team lead anymore.
 All answers will be removed.
-All worklogs will also be removed.
+All work logs will also be removed.
 And so on.

 ::: tip Rules
 * Only employees with the HR or administrator roles can delete an employee.